Andrerg01/updatecircles/.ipynb_checkpoints/README-checkpoint.md

 **-y** Indicates the program that answers to inquiries are always yes, except for except for image matching confirmation

+**-s** Indicates the program that a gaussian smoothing is to be applied to the input image before minimization.
+Only has an effect with the -u option but is not tethered to it.

 ## Authors